Faiz0developer/Triweb-Learning/README.md

 #6: ES6 -> Learn and implement concepts introduce in ES6 JS.
 All concepts of ES6 is putted here in this folder.

         ✅ Try to reassign the variable declared using const (Constant.js).
+        ✅ try to access const,let and var out of it scope (Scoping.js)